zhgnc/personal_project/src/math_utilities/rotation_vector/readme.txt

 multiplied by the angle of rotation in radians.
 Under the hood, the rotation vector class inherits from the matrix class as a fixed-size
 `3x1` column matrix.

 To only use the rotation vector library in your code `#include "rot_vec.hpp"`.
-At construction, a rotation vector can either be initialized directly from a `3x1` matrix, or from an explicit axis and angle pair.
+At construction, a rotation vector willl default to all zeros unless a '3x1' matrix, initializer list, or an axis and angle pair is used.
 Individual elements can be accessed using the `()` operator with a row index (just like vectors).

 In addition to general matrix/vector functionality, the rotation vector class provides utilities to extract the angle, compute the